Learning Transferable Visual Models From Natural Language Supervision

 Why "A photo of a {label}." rather than the bare class name?
 Because the captions CLIP trained on are rarely a single word.
 They are sentences.
 Feeding the text encoder a lone word like dog puts it in a part of the space it rarely saw during training.
 Wrapping it in a short sentence closes that distribution gap, and on ImageNet it alone is worth about a point of accuracy.

 Wording also disambiguates.
 A common failure is polysemy: ImageNet has both construction cranes and cranes that fly, and Oxford Pets has "boxer," which the text encoder might read as the dog or the athlete.
 A prompt that supplies context fixes it.
-"A photo of a {label}, a type of pet." nudges "boxer" toward the breed; "a satellite photo of a {label}." helps on aerial imagery; putting quotes around text helps on OCR.
+"A photo of a {label}, a type of pet." nudges "boxer" toward the breed; "a satellite photo of a {label}." helps on aerial imagery; putting quotes around text helps on OCR (optical character recognition, reading printed or rendered text in an image).

 The second lever is ensembling.
 Build several classifiers from different prompts ("A photo of a big {label}.", "A photo of a small {label}.") and average their class vectors in the embedding space, before the softmax.
 Because you average the vectors and not the predictions, the cost at inference is the same as a single classifier once the averaged vectors are cached.
 On ImageNet, an ensemble of 80 prompts adds about 3.5% over the single default prompt.
-Prompt engineering and ensembling together buy nearly 5%, for free, with no change to the trained weights.
+Prompt engineering and ensembling together add nearly 5% with no change to the trained weights.

 Why it survives a new dataset

 The result that made CLIP famous is not the headline ImageNet number.
 It is what happens when the test images shift.
-Take a standard ImageNet model and show it ImageNet-style photos and it does well.
+A standard ImageNet model does well on ImageNet-style photos.
 Show it the same 1,000 classes rendered as sketches (ImageNet Sketch), or artistic renditions (ImageNet-R), or the harder real-world crops of ObjectNet, and it falls apart, because it learned features that work on the exact ImageNet distribution and partly memorized that distribution's quirks.

 CLIP, classifying zero-shot, holds up.
 It never trained on the ImageNet distribution, so it had nothing to overfit to.
 The paper measures this with effective robustness: plot accuracy on ImageNet against average accuracy on seven natural distribution shifts.
 A perfectly robust model would sit on the line .
 Standard ImageNet models fall on a line far below it; zero-shot CLIP sits close to the ideal.
 The cleanest comparison is a ResNet-101 and a CLIP model that tie at 76.2% on ImageNet itself, then diverge on every variant of it.
 Rendered as art (ImageNet-R): ResNet-101 drops to 37.7%, CLIP holds 88.9%.
 On ObjectNet: 32.6% versus 72.3%.
 On ImageNet Sketch: 25.2% versus 60.2%.
 Same ImageNet score, different robustness by 30 to 50 points.
 Across the full suite CLIP closes up to 75% of that gap.

-There is a sharp twist that the authors flag honestly.
+The authors flag one more result directly.
 If you take CLIP and fit a supervised linear classifier on its features using the ImageNet training set, ImageNet accuracy jumps 9.2% to 85.4%.
 Average accuracy on the distribution shifts does not improve at all.
 The gain concentrates right on the ImageNet distribution and does not generalize.
 Robustness came from not training on the target distribution, and you can train it back out.

 CLIP shows that a simple objective, predicting which caption goes with which image, scaled to 400 million web pairs, produces a vision model you can steer with words.
 The zero-shot classifier matches supervised ResNet-50 on ImageNet, stays robust where supervised models crumble, and transfers across more than 30 datasets without ever fitting to them.
-The text encoder doubling as a classifier generator is the piece that keeps paying off, and it is the direct ancestor of the text-conditioned image generators (DALL-E 2, Stable Diffusion) that lean on a frozen CLIP text embedding.
+Later work kept reusing the text encoder as a classifier generator: it is the direct ancestor of the text-conditioned image generators (DALL-E 2, Stable Diffusion) that lean on a frozen CLIP text embedding.

-The limits are real and the paper is candid about them.
+The paper names the limits plainly.
 Zero-shot CLIP is weak on fine-grained classification (telling apart car models, flower species, aircraft variants) and on abstract tasks like counting objects.
 On anything truly outside its web-scraped world it can be near chance: it manages only 88% on handwritten MNIST digits, worse than logistic regression on raw pixels, because almost nothing like MNIST appears in its training data.
 It can only ever choose from the class names you give it, so it is not a generative captioner.
 And it is data-hungry and compute-hungry: the authors estimate roughly a 1,000x increase in compute would be needed for zero-shot CLIP to reach overall state of the art, which is infeasible on current hardware.

-Step back and the argument is four moves long.
+The paper's contribution is to treat the caption as the label.
+Trace it back through the paper.
 A fixed label set caps what a model can recognize.
 Natural language is an open, free label that scale makes practical.
 A contrastive match-the-pair objective learns a shared space cheaply, with a batch supplying its own negatives and a single learned temperature setting the sharpness.
-And once that space exists, the text encoder writes a classifier from words alone.
-The caption was the label the whole time.
-We just had to stop throwing it away.
+Once that space exists, the text encoder writes a classifier from words alone.

 Questions you might still have